 The Charter School shall annually administer required state testing to the applicable grades (e.g., the California Assessment of Student Performance and Progress ["CAASPP"].)
 Notwithstanding any other provision of law, a parent's or guardian's written request to Charter School officials to excuse their child from any or all parts of the CAASPP shall be granted.
-Upon request, parents have a right to information on their student's achievement level on every State academic assessment administered to the student.
+Upon request, parents have a right to information on the level of achievement of their student on every State academic assessment administered to the student.